cmazakas/liburing/liburing-rs/docs/io_uring_enter2.md

 **IORING_OP_FUTEX_WAIT**\
-Issues the equivalent of the [futex_wait](https://man7.org/linux/man-pages/man2/futex_wait.2.html) system call. *addr* must hold a pointer to the futex, *addr2* must hold the value to which the futex has to be changed so this caller to [futex_wait](https://man7.org/linux/man-pages/man2/futex_wait.2.html) can be woken by a call to [futex_wake](https://man7.org/linux/man-pages/man2/futex_wake.2.html), *addr3* must hold the bitmask of this [futex_wait](https://man7.org/linux/man-pages/man2/futex_wait.2.html) caller.
-For a caller of [futex_wake](https://man7.org/linux/man-pages/man2/futex_wake.2.html) to wake a waiter additionally the bitmask of the waiter and waker must have at least one set bit in common. *fd* must contain additional flags passed in.
+Issues the equivalent of the [futex_wait](https://man7.org/linux/man-pages/man2/futex_wait.2.html) system call. *addr* must hold a pointer to the futex, *addr2* must hold the value of the futex word read by the application when submitting the operation.
+The kernel will only put the task to sleep and wait on the futex if, at the time of queueing, the futex word still matches this value. *addr3* must hold a bitmask of this [futex_wait](https://man7.org/linux/man-pages/man2/futex_wait.2.html) caller, which will be used as a key by the kernel when deciding which callers to wake up. *fd* may contain additional flags following the **futex2** interface flags.

 Available since 6.7.